A one-sentence overview of the poster concept

 - Most graphing applications automatically give your graph an extremely annoying key that you should immediately delete.
 Just directly label the different graph elements with the text tool.

 - Format axis labels in sentence case (Not in Title Case and NOT IN ALL CAPS).
-People can read text formatted in sentence case faster.
+People process sentence-case text faster.

 - Never give your graphs colored backgrounds, grid lines, or boxes.
 If your graphing program gives them to you automatically, get rid of them.
-If you are friends with any of the programmers who made software that has such settings as defaults, break their fingers so they can’t code anymore.
+(If you are friends with any of the programmers who make software that has such settings as defaults, please plead with them to revisit that decision.)

 - Make sure that details on graphs and photographs can be comfortably viewed from 6 feet away.
 A common mistake is to assume that axes labels, figure legends, and numbers on axes are somehow exempt from font-size guidelines.
 The truth is that the majority of viewers want to read only your figures.

 - If you include photographs, add a thin gray or black border to make them stand out against background color.